Obligation guide

 What you should do next

-- Define the outcomes and populations you must compare under each statute.
+- Define the outcomes and populations to compare under each statute that may apply.

 - Gather statistically sound samples with counsel on data use.